-William attended Glasgow University from the age of 10.
-This early age is not quite as unusual as one would think, for at that time the universities in Scotland to some extent competed with the schools for the most able junior pupils.
-William Thomson graduated from Glasgow and Cambridge showing precocious ability in Mathematics and Physics.
-He became professor of Natural Philosophy at Glasgow at a very young age.
+William attended Glasgow University from the age of 10, in 1834 along with his older brother James.
+This early age is not quite as unusual as one would think, for at that time the universities and colleges in Scotland to some extent competed with the schools for the most able junior pupils.
+William and James studied at Glasgow for the next six years.
+William focused on engineering, mathematics and natural philosophy.

 Contributions and Achievements:

-He helped develop the second law of thermodynamics, and Kelvin argued that the key issue in the interpretation of the Second Law of Thermodynamics was the explanation of irreversible processes.
-He noted that if entropy always increased, the universe would ultimately reach a state of uniform temperature and maximum entropy from which it would not be possible to extract any work.
+He helped develop the second law of thermodynamics and Thomson argued that the key issue in the interpretation of the Second Law of Thermodynamics was the explanation of irreversible processes.
+In his mathematical treatise “On the Dynamical Theory of Heat” in 1851 he noted that if entropy always increased, the universe would ultimately reach a state of uniform temperature and maximum entropy from which it would not be possible to extract any work.
 He called this the Heat Death of the Universe.
-Therefore he proposed a thermodynamical theory based on the dominance of the energy concept, on which he believed all physics should be based.
+Therefore, he proposed a thermodynamical theory based on the dominance of the energy concept, on which he believed all physics should be based.
 He said the two laws of thermodynamics expressed the indestructibility and dissipation of energy.